-We have developed a unique curriculum for students: one that combines the best features from programmes around the world with elements of our own design and blends them into a stimulating, challenging learning journey.
+We offer an exciting and innovative curriculum which combines the best features from programmes around the world with elements of our own design and blends them into a stimulating, challenging learning journey.

 The keystone of our educational approach is Human Technologies, and as a lens for thought and action, this informs all aspects of the educational experience.

 Our programme features a combination of established subjects including English, Mathematics and Science, along with our innovative Curriculum X, which encompasses everything we offer beyond the traditional curriculum.

 Students’ experience of school is configured around the notion of an ‘epistemic apprenticeship’, which underscores the ways in which school provides guidance and role modelling for every aspect of students’ performance – including the academic, social, emotional and values-driven dimensions of their lives.